Val Venis: The Big Valbowski (2002)

 Venis returned to action back in his old gimmick, at the 2002 Royal Rumble, where he entered at #20 in the Royal Rumble match but was shortly after eliminated by Steve Austin.
 On Raw he had two very short feuds with Stone Cold Steve Austin and Mr. Perfect before being drafted to SmackDown! during the brand extension.

-On SmackDown!, he began calling himself "The Big Valbowski" and he aligned himself with babyfaces Edge, Randy Orton, Billy Kidman, and Hardcore Holly and feuded with Chris Jericho, Deacon Batista, and Reverend D-Von.
+On SmackDown!, he began calling himself "The Big Valbowski" in reference to the 1998 film The Big Lebowski, and aligned himself with babyfaces Edge, Randy Orton, Billy Kidman, and Hardcore Holly and feuded with Chris Jericho, Deacon Batista, and Reverend D-Von.

 In June, Venis competed in the 2002 King of the Ring tournament.
 He defeated Christian in the first round, then lost to Chris Jericho in the quarterfinals.

 Morley was sidelined with a legitimate neck injury and laceration in late July, after gym equipment fell on him in Canada.
-He returned to wrestling SmackDown! dark matches in September, and made his last televised appearance as Venis on October 26 at Rebellion, where he teamed with Chuck Palumbo in a loss to Reverend D-Von and Ron Simmons.
+He returned to wrestling SmackDown! dark matches in September, and made his last televised appearance as Val Venis on October 26 at Rebellion, where he teamed with Chuck Palumbo in a loss to Reverend D-Von and Ron Simmons.

 Chief of Staff; World Tag Team Champion (2002–2003)

 He returned to television on the November 18 episode on Raw under his real name, Sean Morley.
 He was appointed Raw "Chief of Staff" by Raw General Manager, Eric Bischoff, turning heel once again by acting as Bischoff's assistant and going by Chief Morley.
 Morley began a feud with the Dudley Boyz in March 2003.
-On the March 24, 2003 episode of Raw, he officially became one half of the World Tag Team Champions with Lance Storm after Storm's partner, William Regal, was sidelined with an illness.
-Storm and Morley successfully defended the World Tag Team Championship on the episode of Heat prior to WrestleMania XIX at Safeco Field against Rob Van Dam and Kane with help from the Dudley Boyz, only to lose them to Kane and Van Dam the next night.
+On the March 24 episode of Raw, he officially became one half of the World Tag Team Champions with Lance Storm after Storm's partner, William Regal, was sidelined with an illness.
+Storm and Morley successfully defended the World Tag Team Championship on the episode of Heat prior to WrestleMania XIX on March 30 at Safeco Field against Rob Van Dam and Kane with help from the Dudley Boyz, only to lose them to Kane and Van Dam the next night.